GailSlaney/RapidReflex/README.md

 ***
 The project uses javascript, css, and html.

-I am currently adding some animation in the background when the player moves up a level, or finishes the game.
+I have added some animation in the background when the player moves up each level.